When Optimizing $f$-divergence is Robust with Label Noise: When is robust with label noise

 \begin{theorem} For TV divergence, $\bias_f(h,g) \equiv \text{const.}$ and $D_f(\PP_{h \times Y}\|\QQ_{h \times Y})$ is $\mathcal H$-robust with label noise for any arbitrary hypothesis space $\mathcal H$. \end{theorem} This result establishes TV as a strong measure that does not require specifying the noise rates.

-\paragraph{Divergences that are conditionally robust} Other divergences functions do not enjoy the above nice property that TV has.
+\paragraph{Divergences that are conditionally robust} Other divergences functions do not enjoy the above nice property as TV has.
 The robustness of these functions need more careful analysis.
-Define the following measures that capture the how much a classifier fits to a particular label distribution: \begin{definition}The fitness of $h$ to $R \in \{Y,\ny\}$ is defined as $\IM(h=y,R=y') := \frac{\P(h(X)=y|R=y')}{\P(h(X)=y)}$. \end{definition} $\IM$ measures capture the degree of fit of the classifier to the corresponding label distribution.
+Define the following measures that capture the degree a classifier fits to a particular label distribution: \begin{definition}The fitness of $h$ to $R \in \{Y,\ny\}$ is defined as $\IM(h=y,R=y') := \frac{\P(h(X)=y|R=y')}{\P(h(X)=y)}$.

+\end{definition} $\IM$ measures capture the degree of fit of the classifier to the corresponding label distribution.
 A high $\IM(h=y,\tilde{Y}=y)$ (same label) indicates a potential overfit to the noisy label.
 Denote by

 The $1$ in the ``$\geq 1$" above corresponds to the $\IM$ for a random classifier. $\mathcal H^*$ contains the classifiers that are likely to overfit to the noisy labels.
-We argue, and also observed in training, that $\mathcal H^*$ is the set of classifiers the training should avoid converging to, especially when the training only sees noisy labels.
-Suppose $\P(Y=+1)=\P(Y=-1)$ (balanced clean labels) and $e_+=e_-$ (symmetric noise rate), we have the following theorem for binary classification: \begin{theorem} $f$-divergences listed in Table \ref{table:f_div-full} (Appendix, except for Jeffrey) are $\mathcal H^*$-robust. \end{theorem}
+We argue, and also as observed in training, that $\mathcal H^*$ is the set of classifiers the training should avoid converging to, especially when the training only sees noisy labels.
+Suppose $\P(Y=+1)=\P(Y=-1)$ (balanced clean labels) and $e_+=e_-$ (symmetric noise rate), we have the following theorem for binary classification: